MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

     4. Stop the Azure spatial anchors session.

     5. Remove the local anchor on the cube to allow the user to move the cube.

     6. Move the cube somewhere else.

     7. Start Azure spatial anchors session.

     8. Find Azure Spatial Anchors.

-    e You should go back to the original place you put it when you created the anchor.
+    You should go back to the original place you put it when you created the anchor.

     9. Delete Azure spatial anchor.

     10. Stop Azure session.